 - move around every day to experience a variety of towns at night, which are almost always a different experience compared to the day.
 See my post about Lecce as an example.
 The town transforms after dark!

 - start south and make your way north or start north and make your way south

-The best plan for you will depend on your travel style, the amount of time you have and the areas you want to visit.
-With only ten days in the area, I chose to move around a bit, though spending a couple day in three bases.
+The best plan will depend on your travel style, the amount of time you have and the areas you want to visit.
+With only ten days in the area, I chose to move around a bit, spending a couple days in three bases.

 Day 1 – Travel day from Rome leaving on the 2:30pm train, arriving in Lecce around 8:30pm.
 Night in Lecce.